StegVerse-Labs/continuity-vault-kit/GETTING_STARTED.md

 - Something you learned
 - A moment you want to remember

-That’s it — you’ve started your continuity archive.
+That’s it — your continuity archive has begun.

 ---

-## 🧩 Step 4 — Use Templates (Optional but Helpful)
+## Step 4 — Use Templates (Optional)

-Open the `_Templates` folder.

-You’ll find structured formats like:
+The `_Templates` folder contains structured formats for things like:

-- Travel Log
+- Travel logs
-- Emotional Snapshot
+- Emotional snapshots
-- Song Moment
+- Song moments
-- Media Highlight
+- Media highlights
-- Life Event
+- Life events

-Copy a template into `01_Notes` and fill it out when you want more structure.
+Copy a template into `01_Notes` and fill it out when helpful.

 ---

-## 🤖 Step 5 — Using AI Safely
+## Step 5 — Using AI Carefully

-KnowledgeVault is designed to work well with AI assistants.
+KnowledgeVault is designed to work with AI assistants **without requiring them**.

 When sharing parts of your vault:

 1. Start with the `_Index` folder
-2. Then share only the topic folders you want help with
+2. Share only the topic folders you want help with
-3. Avoid sharing private records unless absolutely necessary
+3. Avoid sharing sensitive records unless necessary

-AI can help summarize, organize, or connect patterns across your notes.
+AI should assist organization — not replace your judgment.

 ---

-## 💾 Step 6 — Protect Your Vault (Very Important)
+## Step 6 — Protect Your Vault

-KnowledgeVault is designed to last decades.
+KnowledgeVault is designed for decades of use.

-Use a backup system:
+Use layered backups:

-- iCloud (automatic primary copy)
+- A primary cloud sync
-- A second cloud copy monthly
+- A secondary cloud copy periodically
-- An offline ZIP backup every few months
+- An offline backup every few months

-This protects you from device loss, account issues, or service shutdowns.
+This protects against device loss, account issues, or service shutdowns.

 ---

-## 🔄 Step 7 — Updating the Framework
+## Step 7 — Updating the Framework

-This repository may improve over time with updates to:

-- Folder structure
-- Templates
-- Preservation policies
+This framework will evolve over time.

-You can merge updates into your personal vault when desired.
+You may merge updates into your personal vault when useful.
-Your **personal content remains separate** from this framework repository.
+Your personal content remains separate and safe.

 ---

-## 🧠 You’re Not Just Organizing Files — You’re Preserving Life

-KnowledgeVault helps you remember:

-- Where you were
-- What you felt
-- Who was there
-- What mattered

-Over time, it becomes a structured map of your life.

----

-## Need Help?

-Open a GitHub Issue in this repository and describe:

-- What device you use
-- What you want to store
-- Where you feel stuck

-We’ll guide you step-by-step.
+You are not just organizing files.
+You are preserving memory, context, and continuity for the future.